devjunaeid/portfolio/README.md

 # portfolio
-Minimal Portfolio using HTML, CSS &amp; JS
+Minimal Portfolio using HTML, CSS &amp; JS :blue_heart:

+:exclamation: Get in Touch or Contact Function only works only if your desktop or mobile phone has a default mail Client/App.

 ### Publish link: